Cannabis flowers on private prescription: costs and reimbursement

 Meaning and use of cannabis flowers

 Cannabis flowers are the dried inflorescences of the female hemp plant and contain the highest concentration of cannabinoids.
-These flowers can be inhaled (smoked or vaporized) or prepared as a tea.
-Inhalation offers the advantage of a rapid effect, as the active ingredients enter the bloodstream directly via the lungs and take effect within minutes.
+These Flowers can be inhaled (smoked or vaporised) or prepared as a tea.
+Inhalation offers the advantage of rapid effects, as the active ingredients enter the blood directly via the lungs and unfold their effects within minutes.

 The use of cannabis flowers is particularly popular in the treatment of pain and spasticity.
 Patients with chronic pain conditions often report significant pain relief and an improvement in quality of life.
-In patients with multiple sclerosis, the flowers can relieve muscle spasms and spasticity, improving mobility and quality of life.
+In patients with multiple sclerosis, Flowers can alleviate muscle spasms and spasticity and thus improve mobility and quality of life.

-Overall, cannabis flowers have been shown to be a valuable addition to traditional treatments.
-However, it is important that it is always used under medical supervision to ensure the correct dosage and minimize side effects.
+Overall, it has been shown that cannabis flowers can be a valuable addition to traditional treatment methods.
+However, it is important that it is always used under medical supervision to ensure the correct dosage and minimise side effects.

 Cannabis flower costs

 The cost of cannabis flowers on private prescription can vary greatly depending on various factors.
-The main factors that influence the cost are explained below.
+The main factors that influence the costs are explained below.

-Variety plays a significant role in the cost of cannabis flowers.
+Varietal diversity plays a significant role in the cost of cannabis flowers.
 There are numerous strains that differ in their cannabinoid profile, terpene content and cultivation methods.
 High-quality strains that have specific therapeutic properties or are grown under strictly controlled conditions can be more expensive.
 Strains such as "Bedrocan", "Tilray" or "Aurora" have different price ranges, which also depend on the particular dispensary.
-Some strains may be rarer and therefore more expensive as they are imported or have special cultivation requirements.
+Some varieties may be rarer and therefore more expensive because they are imported or have special cultivation requirements.

 THC and CBD content

-The THC and CBD content of cannabis flowers is a crucial cost factor.
-Strains with a high THC content, such as those often used for the treatment of chronic pain and spasticity, are generally more expensive.
+The THC and CBD content of cannabis flowers is a decisive cost factor.
+Strains with a high THC content, which are often used for the treatment of chronic pain and spasticity, are generally more expensive.
 THC is known for its psychoactive effects as well as its pain-relieving and muscle-relaxing properties.
 On the other hand, strains with a high CBD content, which are not psychoactive but have anti-inflammatory and anti-anxiety effects, are also often more expensive.
 The price can therefore vary depending on the specific medical need and the ratio of THC to CBD.

 Dosage and consumption